“”&noscript=1” />

 Meet the coach at the end of your walk and travel a short distance along the valley to The Trossach’s Pier Cafe.
 Take in breathtaking views across Loch Katrine and enjoy lunch before embarking on your cruise.

 For more than 150 years, Loch Katrine has offered a serene and tranquil spot for visitors from all over the world and is recognized as the favored and much-loved setting of some of Sir Walter Scott’s most famous poetic works.
-Once you’ve finished lunch, you’ll board the Lady of the Lake, named after Sir Walter Scott’s classic poem.
-Sit back, relax, and admire the magnificent scenery unfold while listening to the tales and legends of the loch during your one-hour cruise.
-Meet the coach upon arrival back at the pier and return to your hotel.
-There is time to unwind, relax, and enjoy the hotel’s spa amenities before meeting your guides for dinner at the hotel’s award-winning restaurant.
+Once you’ve finished lunch, you’ll board the historic and much-loved steamship, Sir Walter Scott, first built in 1899.
+Sit back, relax, and admire the magnificent scenery unfold while listening to the tales and legends of the loch during your one-hour cruise across the loch.
+Meet the coach upon arrival at Stronachlachar pier and return to your hotel.
+There is time to unwind, relax, and enjoy the hotel’s spa amenities before meeting your guides for Scottish-themed dinner at the hotel’s award-winning restaurant.

 Included Meals: Breakfast, Lunch, Dinner